miguelpuyol/Jira-Alfred-Workflow/README.md

 ## v0.4
 - [x] Store your user and password in the Keychain via the workflow
-- [ ] Select the Board from Alfred and not with an ID
+- [x] Select the Board from Alfred and not by ID

 ## Roadmap
 - [ ] Provide screenshots of the usage